Mecatronika/BareMetal-networking/README.md

  - Avoid dynamic buffer resizing, which reduces performance and security
  - Avoid arbitrary compile-time limits to allow scalability
  - Allow usage in both kernel and user space to increase reusability
+ - Allow the integration of custom protocol implementations

 Applications: